Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 step.submitted, step.confirmed, and step.completed fire on the swap step in close succession

-OpenFX initiates the wire to the external bank
+OpenFX initiates the push of funds to the external bank

 step.submitted on the transfer step